San Antonio Felony Lawyer

 However, there are various factors that will determine bond eligibility or amounts in San Antonio felony cases.
 This can include the following:

 - The nature of the crime.
 Felony offenses are more serious than misdemeanors, and one of the biggest factors when determining the bond amount will be the nature of the crime.
 Violent crimes or felony-level crimes will typically have a higher bond amount.
 Some crimes will not be eligible for a bond at all.

 - Economic status.
 A judge will assess your monetary situation and employment status when determining bond amounts.
 In some cases, a person will be given a lower bond amount, but this depends heavily on the nature of the crime.

 - Criminal history.
 A strong factor in determining bond will be your criminal history.
 Those who have little to no criminal history will likely have a lower bond amount, but those with an extensive criminal past could receive high bond amounts or be denied bond altogether.

 - Flight risk.
 Because a bond is a type of collateral to ensure you will attend your court dates, any person believed to be a flight risk will likely be denied bond.

 Call Our San Antonio Felony Defense Lawyers For A Free Consultation Today

 If you or somebody you care about is facing a felony charge in San Antonio, seek assistance from a felony attorney as soon as possible.
-At Hoelscher Gebbia Cepeda, PLLC, our skilled team of felony defense lawyers is ready to get to work on your case immediately.
-We have the resources necessary to thoroughly investigate the charges that have been levied against you, and our goal is to ensure you are treated fairly at every step in this process.
+At Hoelscher Gebbia Cepeda, PLLC, our skilled team of felony defense lawyers in Bexar County is ready to get to work on your case immediately.
+We have the resources necessary to thoroughly investigate the criminal charges that have been levied against you, and our goal is to ensure you are treated fairly at every step in this process.
 When you need a San Antonio felony defense attorney, you can contact us online for a free consultation or by calling (210) 222-9132.